shrenikm/website_src/content/posts/2024-04-03-zmp-generating-bipedal-walking-trajectories.md

 A simple way of generating walking gaits using this principle is to do the following:

 1. First assume foot positions on the ground.
 We assume that we have a stance phase where we hold contact on both feet while also changing the COM, and a swing phase, where one foot swings forward to the next position.
 The stance and swing phases alternate between feet to form a walking gait
-2. As we require the ZMP to be within the convex feet polygon hull, we can make assumptions about the trajectory of the ZMP given the positions of the feet over time
+2. As we require the ZMP to be within the convex hull of the feet contact polygon, we can make assumptions about the trajectory of the ZMP given the positions of the feet over time
 3. Given the ZMP trajectory, we can then use the COM dynamics equations to compute the trajectory of the COM
 4. And finally, we can kinematically solve for joint angles, that can track this COM trajectory